mtyeh411/card-case-editor/README.md

 `LICENSE` for details.

 ### Fonts
-Fonts in the `static/fonts` directory were created by Yann Le Coroller and are released under a custom license, see `static/fonts/LICENSE` for details.
+The Alte Haas Grotesk font in the `static/fonts` directory was created by Yann Le Coroller and are released under a custom license, see `static/fonts/LICENSE` for details.